-Elena Walch's "Beyond the Clouds" is a stunning, full-bodied Chardonnay-based blend that delivers engaging floral aromas, ultra ripe tropical fruit in the form of pineapple, melon, peach and a bit of seasoned apple.
-This wine is a sophisticated varietal blend that promises to pack luxury, elegance and white wine splendor into every bottle.
+Elena Walch's "Beyond the Clouds" is a stunning, full-bodied Chardonnay-based blend that delivers engaging floral aromas, ultra-ripe tropical fruit in the form of pineapple, melon, peach, and a bit of seasoned apple.
+This wine is a sophisticated varietal blend that promises to pack luxury, elegance, and white wine splendor into every bottle.
 Enjoy with cream or butter-based sauces on poultry or seafood.
-This wine perfectly illustrates Walch’s belief that “The complexity and quality of the wine is found in the fruit itself, oak is merely used to complement the fruit.”
+This wine perfectly illustrates Walch’s belief that “The complexity and quality of the wine are found in the fruit itself, oak is merely used to complement the fruit.”

 02 of 20

 The Abbazia di Novacella is a 12th century Augustinian Abbey that enjoys one of the region's highest vineyard elevations.
 This increase in elevation brings the Pinot Grigio up a notch by intensifying the fragrant floral aromas and significantly increasing the flavor concentration with plenty of citrus and apple flavors on the palate.
 Bottom line: There is more power, more expression of varietal character, and more bang for your buck with this extroverted Pinot Grigio.